-Wathumba Creek on Fraser island
+Wathumba Creek on Fraser Island

 Fraser Island has so many amazing places of interest.
-However, one place that is grossly under rated is the amazing Wathumba Creek.
+However, one place that is grossly underrated is the amazing Wathumba Creek.
 And when we say creek it is more like a secluded miniature bay.

 It is not like a traditional creek only a few meters wide with high banks.
 This creek is wide and protected with stunning landscapes all around it.
 It has its own beach and the mouth of the creek flows into the sea so it is tidal.

-It is this reason that it is so versatile and could be described as a creek/estuary/bay.
+It is for this reason that it is so versatile and could be described as a creek/estuary/bay.
 It offers the perfect spot for day trippers and for boaties coming over from Hervey Bay and other places to anchor boats in rough weather and to also explore the area.

 It is secluded and has two entirely different landscapes.
-One part at has crystal clear water in the creek, with banks of pure white sand and large shady paperbark trees.
+One part has crystal clear water in the creek, with banks of pure white sand and large shady paperbark trees.

-The other is an estuary system behind the banks full of muddy swampland and mangroves.
+The other part is an estuary system behind the banks full of muddy swampland and mangroves.
 It really is a special place and one that must be explored if you are planning a trip to Fraser Island.

 Look out towards the mouth of the creek at High Tide